 I have four years' experience teaching cello at a Waldorf school and hold a Master's degree from San Francisco Conservatory of Music.

-Cello students receive a customized weekly practice plan that usually includes:
+Students receive a weekly practice plan that usually includes:

-*Parents of students and adult students are encouraged to set aside predictable, routine practice times during the week ("right after school," for example).
-A weekly schedule with many short sessions tends to more effective than a schedule that includes just a few longer ones.
+*Parents of students and adult students are encouraged to set aside predictable, routine practice times during the week.
+(Many short sessions tend to more effective than a few long ones.)

 Meg R. January 25, 2016